light gray lines

 Software development costs have become a critical consideration for organizations of all sizes, from startups to large enterprises.
 In response, businesses are adopting new operating models to reduce development expenses while improving project planning and budget allocation.

-This article explains factors influencing the cost of building software from hiring developers to maintaining the final product.
+This article explains factors influencing the cost of building software, from hiring developers to maintaining the final product.
 It also shares practical guidance on calculating software development costs, drawing on Neontri’s decade-long experience building custom software products.

 Importance of understanding software development expenditures